mohsin19295/mohsin19295/README.md

 <h1 align="center">Hi 👋, I'm Mohammad Mohsin</h1>
-<h2 align="center">React.js Specialist Frontend Developer with 4 years of experience in building user-centric applications.
+<h2 align="centre">React.js Specialist Frontend Developer with 4 years of experience in building user-centric applications.
 Skilled in the MERN stack and data structures, enabling effective problem-solving and logic building.
 Detail-oriented team player passionate about delivering scalable solutions.</h2>

 - 👨‍💻 Proficient in MERN stack.

-- 🤝 I am open to collaborating on any impactful project that makes the world a better place.
+- 🤝 I am open to collaborating on any impactful project that aims to make the world a better place.

-- 💬 Ask me about HTML, CSS, Javascript, React.js, MongoDB, Express.js, and Node.js.
+- 💬 Ask me about HTML, CSS, JavaScript, React.js, Next.js, TypeScript, and more.

 - ⚡ Know more: <a target='_blank' href='https://mohsin19295-portfolio.netlify.app/'>Portfolio</a>